MicrosoftDocs/patterns-practices/patterns-practices/guide/prism-4.1-readme.md

 With the exception of the MVVM, Navigation, and UI Composition QuickStarts, there are two solutions for each QuickStart, one that targets WPF and one that targets Silverlight.

+> [!NOTE]
-**Note:** For more information about using Prism on Windows Phone 7, see the [Windows Phone 7 Developer Guide community site](http://wp7guide.codeplex.com/) on CodePlex (<http://wp7guide.codeplex.com/>).
+> For more information about using Prism on Windows Phone 7, see the [Windows Phone 7 Developer Guide community site](http://wp7guide.codeplex.com/) on CodePlex (<http://wp7guide.codeplex.com/>).

 ## Installing Prism